garylirocks/quickrefs/azure-storage.markdown

 - **User delegation SAS**
   - Secured with Azure AD credentials and also permissions specified for the SAS
   - For Blob only: could be at container or blob level
-  - Recommended over signing with an account key
+  - Recommended over signing with an access key
 - **Service SAS**: scoped at container level, which can be a blob container, a file share, a queue or a table
 - **Account SAS**